DEV-D-GR8/SignSense/README.md

    python app.py

 ## Demo
-For a visual demonstration, check out our [YouTube video](https://youtu.be/6XNY6YBXgyI?si=RoZdn_8jL35EMuYD).
+For a visual demonstration, check out my [YouTube video](https://youtu.be/6XNY6YBXgyI?si=RoZdn_8jL35EMuYD).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for more information.